Pallikaris/Data-Mining/README.md

 [https://www.goodreads.com/](https://)  .

-During implementation we learned :
+During implementation we have learned :

 **1.]
 How to preprocess text that is going to be used in Natural Language Processing.**